Plastic Surgery Procedures

 Image source: Pixabay

 However, not all plastic surgery procedures can actually help you lose weight.
 Some methods are only suggested for body contouring, skin tightening, and fat reduction, but not necessarily weight loss.
-As per a plastic surgery clinic in Kansas City, some plastic surgery procedures can only be done for people who are close to their target weight, and want to either reduce fat (not weight) or improve their shape and body contours even more.
+As per a plastic surgery clinic in Kansas City, some plastic surgery procedures can only be done for people close to their target weight and want to reduce fat (not weight) or improve their shape and body contours even more.
 With that, most procedures are not likely suggested for people with cases of obesity or overweight.

 Do you actually gain weight if you have IBS?
 People with IBS tend to find foods that do not cause symptoms after eating.
 The intestines continue to absorb fat, carbohydrate and protein for energy and if eaten in excess will cause weight gain.
 Discomfort caused by IBS may result in decreased intake and absorption of food for some individuals causing weight loss.